openkim/openkim-items-wiki/wiki/models/1404/4432/1607/001/MO_140444321607_001/wikipage.md

 In addition to the above properties of ferromagnetic $$\alpha$$-iron, DFT values of the bulk equilibrium properties of non-magnetic $$\alpha$$-iron are included in the fitting database.
 Finally, the average cohesive energy per atom in the ferromagnetic FCC ($$\gamma$$-iron) phase was required to be greater than that of the BCC phase during fitting.

 **Cutoffs:**
 Both the pair potential and the density function of this Finnis-Sinclair-type Model have a cutoff of 4.0 Angstroms.
 This means that the effective range for *atomic forces* is 8.0 Angstroms.
+In practical terms, the pair potential decays to an absolute value of less than 0.01 eV at 3.48 Angstroms and the density decays to an absolute value of 0.01 at 3.403 Angstroms, yielding an effective force cutoff of 6.883 Angstroms.

 **Source citation DOI:**